learnwithparam/monkey-kata/api/demos/medical_office_triage/README.md

     2. Call this method inside `on_enter()` *before* adding the new system prompt.
     3. The logic should keep the last `N` (e.g., 6) messages from the previous agent.
     4. Ensure you *also* preserve any important system messages or function calls.
-  * **🧪 Experiment:** Have a long, 10-12 message conversation with the `TriageAgent` and then transfer.
+  * **Experiment:** Have a long, 10-12 message conversation with the `TriageAgent` and then transfer.
 The new agent should still have the *relevant* recent context, but not the *entire* history, saving tokens and cost.
-  * **🎓 Key Concepts:** Token Management, Context Window Limits, Optimization, Memory Management.
+  * **Key Concepts:** Token Management, Context Window Limits, Optimization, Memory Management.

 -----